25

 Integration Concept: Pseudoworsening of kidney function during heart failure treatment can occur when reducing venous congestion unmasks underlying kidney disease or when improved forward flow redistributes creatinine.
 Clinical improvement suggests continued benefit despite creatinine rise.

-๐Ÿ“š Master This: Integration Module - Pseudoworsening in Heart Failure
+๐Ÿ“š Master This: Pseudoworsening in Heart Failure

 22